lostintangent/gatekeeper/README.md

 }
 ```

-If you want to host the policy file in a custom location (e.g. a network share), simply set the `LIVESHARE_POLICY_FILE` environment variable to point at it, and Gatekeeper will use that path instead.
+If you want to host the policy file in a custom location (e.g. a network share), simply set the `LIVESHARE_POLICY_FILE` environment variable to point at it, and Gatekeeper will use that instead.
+Note that this environment variable can refer to either a local file, a network share, or an http(s)-based URL.

 > Alternatively, the set of allowed domains can be configured via the `Live Share > Allowed Domains` VS Code setting.
 When both sources exist, the contents of the config file will take precedence, which allows for a centrally managed solution.